git12nazneen/FurnitureShop-client/README.md

 - **Goal:** User profile and order history management.
 - **Tech:** Integrated with authentication.
 - **Details:** Secure access, responsive design with Tailwind CSS.
+- **Admin:** Admin control all the  things, here admin add products and see all info like users info , payment info.

 ### Checkout (Optional)
 - **Goal:** Prepare for a cash-on-delivery checkout process.